Mental Health related deaths

 Integrated Health Board NHS Sussex NHS England

-Concerns summary A technical issue regarding the employment status of Mental Health Liaison staff prevents them from detaining patients under the Mental Health Act in acute hospitals, creating a serious risk of vulnerable patients absconding.
+Concerns summary (AI summary) A technical issue regarding the employment status of Mental Health Liaison staff prevents them from detaining patients under the Mental Health Act in acute hospitals, creating a serious risk of vulnerable patients absconding.

 Stephen Richardson